 Safari Rain Jacket or Poncho:

 A rain jacket will come in most handy on Gorilla or chimpanzee Treks in Rwanda or Uganda.
-You will have the tropical sun, but you are also venturing into the rainforests, and a light rain jacket can come in most handy to protect you against the rain.
+You will have the tropical sun, but you are also venturing into the rainforests.
+It can rain at any time in a Rainforest, and you have to be prepared.
+A light rain jacket comes in handy and protects you against the rain.

 Sweater for cold Mornings and Nights in the Highlands:

 Yes, a sweater in the heart of Africa.
 It will come in handy during the chilly evenings and nights in Bwindi Impenetrable Forest, Mgahinga National Park, the Rwenzori Mountains National Park, and Mount Elgon National Park.

 In Rwanda, you will need one around Volcanoes National Park.
 A sweater takes the chill off of a cold evening or morning.

 Most do not pack a sweater or sweatshirt for their safari, only to regret it once that they feel cold here in Uganda or Rwanda.